BrandonTuTwo2/cyber-city-comics/README.md

 Alternatively you could also go to go here: https://cyber-city-comic.herokuapp.com/ to see it in action

-All of the comics shown belong to and is created by Randall Munroe of xkcd comics
+All of the comics shown belong to and is created by Randall Munroe of xkcd comics.

 His website : https://xkcd.com/